 - Reflective feedback to facilitate the learning process

 Working under the guidance of a faculty mentor, students engage in inquiry in their chosen field of study and complete an original thesis.
 Select students present their research in public forums such as Elon’s Spring Undergraduate Research Forum (SURF), Elon’s Summer Undergraduate Research Experiences (SURE), and at regional, state and local content specific conferences.
-Twenty-four percent of Dr. Jo Watts Williams School of Education majors in the Class of 2020 completed undergraduate research while at Elon.
+Forty-six percent of Dr. Jo Watts Williams School of Education majors in the Class of 2023 completed undergraduate research while at Elon.

 Jordan Smith’24, Adventure-Based Learning, Human Service Studies

 Isabelle Stimson ’22 (Mentor: Dr. Aaron Trocki)

 Addressing Access and Equity in Mathematics Education: The Role of Technology in the Twenty-First Century Classroom

 Through Dr. Jo Watts Williams School of Education courses, students develop important leadership skills, such as oral and written communications, decision-making, persuasion, team building, innovation and motivation.
 Students further develop and practice their leadership skills through co-curricular activities, including consulting projects and student organizations.
 Fifty-nine percent of Dr. Jo Watts Williams School of Education majors in the Class of 2023 reported serving in a leadership position for a student organization while attending Elon.